Artwork Across Longmont - City of Longmont Skip to main content

 While some of the 101 Faces remain along the greenway, a significant number disappeared and were not recovered following the flood of 2013.

 LANDMARKS by Joe McGrane, 2005.
 Landmarks is an interactive piece which can be interpreted on many levels – from the realistic bronze depiction of the landmark to finding the coordinates of the sites and actually seeing the “real thing.”
-All ages will enjoy the colored mosaics as well as the seating elements as they work their way toward the culmination at the Explorer’s Plaza in the park.
+All ages will enjoy the colored mosaics as they work their way toward the culmination at the Explorer’s Plaza in the park.

 Stephen Day Park, Deerwood Street at Mountain View Avenue.